 In Statistics, the variables or numbers are defined and categorized using different scales of measurements.
 Each level of measurement scale has specific properties that determine the various use of statistical analysis.
-In this article, let us have a detailed look at the different scales of measurement.
+In this article, we will learn four types of scales such as nominal, ordinal, interval and ratio scale.

 Levels of Measurements

 There are four different scales of measurement.
 The data can be defined as being one of the four scales.
 The four types of scales are:

 - Nominal Scale